 American Draft: Jeff Wojtysiak and Mike Baldwin from Volta Do Mar are in this group.
 I liked The Rescue from 2019 enough to get all of their collection.
 In general, one could say it's halfway between Volta Do Mar and Elder.
 That is great.
 There is a bit more to it too, though I'm not sure how to describe it.
 One way to describe the style is as if a 70's rock became epic 80's rock, but with less cheesy-ness.
 I'm mostly digging it, though sometimes I feel like they are changing it up just to not rehash older material.
 If you noticed, they moved from Recent Hits to Trending.
 I'll keep listening, there are other things that's drawing more of my attention.

 Portion Control: This group is an industrial band that I heard when a colleague was listening to Sirius XM.
-They definitely perked my interest and bandcamp.com had their entire catalog on sale.
+They definitely piqued my interest, and bandcamp.com had their entire catalog on sale.
+Working my way through.

 TesseracT: They were already on my list from that area of prog metal that is called djent.
 Though djent is more a guitar technique, ask Misha Mansoor from Periphery.
 After reading that same article about Marty Friedman, I found out he played on track from TesseracT.
 I know I'm listening to too much already, but they are on the active list now!